nextcloud/documentation/admin_manual/enterprise_external_storage/sharepoint-integration_configuration.rst

 Enabling the SharePoint Plugin
 ------------------------------

-The SharePoint plugin is a native plugin in ownCloud 7 EE, so the first step is to enter the ``Apps`` administration page and enable it.
+The SharePoint plugin is a native plugin, so the first step is to enter the ``Apps`` administration page and enable it.

 .. figure:: ../images/app-sharepoint-enable.png